Resource-Efficient Variational Quantum Classifier: Experimental results

-In the noisy setup, the accuracy of the best-performing model, \emph{M2}, drops to 62.32 \%, representing a decrease of nearly 20 \% due to noise.
-This significant reduction can be attributed to the use of highly noisy channels with large error probabilities.
-The accuracy of model \emph{M3} decreases by a similar margin of approximately 20 \%.
-When comparing models \emph{M2} and \emph{M3}, the difference in accuracy is 7.20 \%; however, model \emph{M3} requires far fewer executions—only 3.69 on average.
-Overall, model \emph{M3} performs approximately $277.5\times$ fewer executions than models \emph{M1} and \emph{M2}.
+In the noisy setting, the accuracy of the best-performing model, \emph{M3}, drops to 65.72\%, representing a decrease of nearly 24.28\% due to noise.
+Nevertheless, the proposed model still achieves the highest accuracy in noisy setup compared to the baseline models.
+This significant reduction can be attributed to the use of highly noisy channels with large error probabilities, as well as the absence of standard quantum error correction techniques.